IN THE COURTS

 As discussed below, courts have upheld numerous commonsense gun laws against Second Amendment challenges.

-Moreover, the Supreme Court has declined to review over 150 Second Amendment cases since Heller, leaving lower court decisions upholding many reasonable gun laws undisturbed.
+Since Heller and leading up to Bruen, the Supreme Court has also declined to review over 150 Second Amendment cases, effectively upholding many reasonable gun laws by leaving those lower court decisions undisturbed.

 Heller identified a non-exhaustive list of “presumptively lawful” regulatory measures that courts have generally agreed do not offend the Second Amendment.
-As noted above, they include “longstanding prohibitions on the possession of firearms by felons and the mentally ill, [and] laws forbidding the carrying of firearms in sensitive places such as schools and government buildings, [and] laws imposing conditions and qualifications on the commercial sale of arms.”14 Because Heller suggested that these “presumptively lawful” regulations fall outside the scope of the Second Amendment,15 most courts have had little trouble upholding them.16 At the least, courts have pointed to laws’ “presumptively lawful” status in rejecting the application of the most rigorous form of judicial scrutiny, so-called strict scrutiny, to them.17
+As noted above, they include “longstanding prohibitions on the possession of firearms by felons and the mentally ill, [and] laws forbidding the carrying of firearms in sensitive places such as schools and government buildings, [and] laws imposing conditions and qualifications on the commercial sale of arms.”14 Because Heller suggested that these “presumptively lawful” regulations fall outside the scope of the Second Amendment,15 most courts have had little trouble upholding them.16 At the very least, courts have pointed to laws’ “presumptively lawful” status in refusing to apply strict scrutiny, the most rigorous form, in favor of a standard that gives lawmakers more flexibility to regulate gun safety.17

-The Heller Court also noted that civilian ownership of powerful, military-style weapons such as M-16s, and similarly dangerous weapons, falls outside the protection of the Second Amendment.
-Lower courts have used this rationale to uphold laws prohibiting or regulating particularly “dangerous and unusual” weapons.18 Courts have uniformly held, for example, that machine guns are “dangerous and unusual” and that barring civilian possession of them does not offend the Second Amendment.19 Courts have also deemed silencers, grenades, bombs, mines, and short-barreled shotguns unprotected “dangerous and unusual” weapons.20 Several courts have also held that military-style assault weapons and large-capacity magazines are unprotected by the Second Amendment, either because they are dangerous and unusual, or because they are comparable to the M-16, a weapon Heller permits prohibiting.21
+The Heller Court also noted that civilian ownership of powerful, military-style weapons such as M-16s and similarly dangerous weapons falls outside the protection of the Second Amendment.
+Lower courts have used this rationale to uphold laws prohibiting or regulating particularly “dangerous and unusual” weapons.18 Courts have uniformly held, for example, that machine guns are “dangerous and unusual” and that barring civilian possession of them does not offend the Second Amendment.19 Courts have also deemed silencers, grenades, bombs, mines, and short-barreled shotguns unprotected “dangerous and unusual” weapons.20 Several courts have also held that military-style assault weapons and large-capacity magazines are unprotected by the Second Amendment, either because they are dangerous and unusual, or because they are comparable to the M-16, a weapon Heller permits the government to prohibit.21

-Heller recognized that laws sufficiently “longstanding” to be considered consistent with how the right to bear arms has historically been understood also fall outside the Second Amendment.
-As the D.C.
-Circuit explained, “Heller tells us ‘longstanding’ regulations are . . . presumed not to burden conduct within the scope of the Second Amendment.
-This is a reasonable presumption because a regulation that is ‘longstanding,’ which necessarily means it has long been accepted by the public, is not likely to burden a constitutional right; concomitantly the activities covered by a longstanding regulation are presumptively not protected from regulation by the Second Amendment.”22
+Heller recognized that laws which are sufficiently “longstanding” to be considered consistent with how the right to bear arms has historically been understood also fall outside the Second Amendment’s protections.
+As the DC Circuit later explained, “Heller tells us ‘longstanding’ regulations are . . . presumed not to burden conduct within the scope of the Second Amendment.
+This is a reasonable presumption because a regulation that is ‘longstanding,’ which necessarily means it has long been accepted by the public, is not likely to burden a constitutional right; concomitantly the activities covered by a longstanding regulation are presumptively not protected from regulation by the Second Amendment.”22 Laws that existed (or are similar to laws that existed) in the eighteenth and nineteenth centuries are likely to have special force.23 Such laws would have been in place both before and following the ratification of the Second and Fourteenth Amendments, suggesting it is unlikely that either the drafters or the contemporary public intended for existing laws to be affected by ratification (or understood the Amendments to be prohibiting similar laws from being passed in the future).

-The Court in Heller stated that the “rational basis” test—where a law is constitutional if it is rationally related to a legitimate government interest—is not appropriate in the Second Amendment context.
-The Court noted that “[i]f all that was required to overcome the right to keep and bear arms was a rational basis, the Second Amendment would be redundant with the separate constitutional prohibitions on irrational laws, and would have no effect.”24 Courts have, accordingly, uniformly rejected rational basis scrutiny.
+The Court in Heller stated that the “rational basis” test—under which a law is constitutional if it is rationally related to a legitimate government interest—is not appropriate in the Second Amendment context.
+The Court noted that “[i]f all that was required to overcome the right to keep and bear arms was a rational basis, the Second Amendment would be redundant with the separate constitutional prohibitions on irrational laws, and would have no effect.”25 Courts have, accordingly, uniformly rejected rational basis scrutiny when assessing firearms regulations.

 With rational basis review off the table, courts have chosen between two levels of heightened scrutiny: “intermediate scrutiny,” which examines whether a law is reasonably related to an important or significant governmental interest, and the more rigorous “strict scrutiny,” which asks whether a law is narrowly tailored to achieve a compelling government interest.